AdesisNetlife/authrc/README.md

 ##### Host value

-The `host` value can be any `string`
-That means any type of URI, URL or URN must be supported, with full a partial resource path.
+The `host` value can be any `string`, that means any type of URI, URL or URN must be supported, with full a partial resource path.

 Here is some examples of possible `hosts` values